ChenleiPei/Master-Thesis/README.md

 This branch build a pipeline to do the Gaussian Harmilton Sampling in the learned latent space, which is trained by Grammar VAE.

-Requirements
+##Requirements
 Install using pip install -r requirements.txt

-Creating datasets
+##Creating datasets
-To create the expressions dataset, go to the folder -experiments, run Create_dataset.py
+To create the expressions dataset, go to the folder -experiments, run 'Create_dataset.py'

-To create the observed data points,  go to the folder -experiments, run generate_datapoints.py
+To create the observed data points,  go to the folder -experiments, run 'generate_datapoints.py'

-Training
+##Training
-To train the Grammar VAE, go to the folder -experiments, run training.py
+To train the Grammar VAE, go to the folder -experiments, run 'training.py'

-Sampling
+##Sampling
-To do the GP-HMC sampling in the learned latent space, go to the folder -experiments, run GPHMC_GVAE.py
+To do the GP-HMC sampling in the learned latent space, go to the folder -experiments, run 'GPHMC_GVAE.py'

-Beside them, visualize_latent_space.py provides the possibility to visualise 2D latent space. t-SNE.py provides the possibility to down dimension and visual the high dimension latent space.
+Beside them, 'visualize_latent_space.py' provides the possibility to visualise 2D latent space. 't-SNE.py' provides the possibility to down dimension and visual the high dimension latent space.